Netlabbuilder/Ansible_notes/Arista Networks/Lab1 Spine Leaf Layer3 Underlay/README.md

     ansible-arista$
     ```
-- Re-run the same playbook one more time:
+- Run the same playbook one more time:
     ```
     ansible-arista$ ansible-playbook playbook_config_banner_login.yml